tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![correlation-heatmap-scaled](Images/correlation-heatmap-scaled.png)

 * Look at the heatmap and cross reference the correlation table.
-It would appear as though the AMD stock appears to be the least correlated of the semiconductor stocks.
-Therefore, AMD stock would be the best semiconductor stock to add to the existing portfolio.
+It would appear as though the `ENB` stock appears to be the least correlated of the energy stocks.
+Therefore, the `ENV` stock would be the best energy stock to add to the existing portfolio.

   ![correlation-heatmap-focus](Images/correlation-heatmap-focus.png)

   ![correlation-table-focus](Images/correlation-table-focus.png)

-Ask if there are any questions before moving on.
+Answer any questions before moving on.

 ---